regoclint/prac/Notes.md

 **Design Patterns**

 Abstract class is so that no object can be created of it and you can have common functions defined so that inherited classes can reuse.
 Abstract classes can have abstract functions which will have no body so the inherited classes must define it

-Singleton
+Singleton - Creational
-- static getInstance synchronise to prevent multiple initial creation
+- static getInstance and synchronise to prevent multiple initial creations
 - private constructor

-Factory
+Factory - Creational
 - Class to create objects so that the creation logic is not handled by clients
 - so client doesnt need to be recompiled
+- Also there is loose coupling in the client cuz of using the interface class

-Template
+Template - Behavioral
 - a process flow that needs to be done for many base classes
 - Abstract template class, final template method, that contains abstract methods which each sub class will define separately

-Strategy design pattern
+Strategy design pattern - Behavioral
 - https://www.geeksforgeeks.org/strategy-pattern-set-1/
 - https://www.geeksforgeeks.org/strategy-pattern-set-2/
 - Used for optional behaviours